The Grim Game

 The Grim Game is a 1919 American silent drama film directed by Irvin Willat and starring Harry Houdini and Ann Forrest.
 The basic plotline serves as a showcase for Houdini's talent as an escapologist, stunt performer and aviator.
 As the story unfolds, a series of Houdini's trademark set-piece stunts and escapes are performed.
 When his tormentors chain him up and imprison him on numerous occasions, Houdini escapes.
 The film concludes with a climactic mid-air collision following an aircraft pursuit.
 Following the collision, Houdini is reunited with his fiancée.

 Plot

-Young newspaper reporter Harvey Hanford (Harry Houdini) is in love with Mary Wentworth (Ann Forrest), the ward of rich, eccentric Dudley Cameron (Thomas Jefferson), who opposes the match.
+Young newspaper reporter Harvey Hanford is in love with Mary Wentworth, the ward of rich, eccentric Dudley Cameron, who opposes the match.
 Harvey becomes involved in a newspaper scheme to plant evidence for a fake murder of his uncle.

 Dudley Cameron is actually killed, however, and Harvey is framed and arrested for the murder.
 Jailed unjustly for a murder he did not commit, freeing himself, Harvey is able to pursue the actual killers.

 Confronting the gang, Harvey is overwhelmed, but using his amazing powers of escape to free himself in a series of remarkable escapes from handcuffs, chains and a straitjacket, culminating in a climactic mid-air aircraft collision.
 Following the collision, Harvey is vindicated and finally reunited with Mary.